 Firearms.
-A person of any age must have a Firearm Owner's Identification Card to buy a firearm, ammunition, stun gun, or Taser.
-To obtain such a "FOID" card, a person must not (among other things) have been convicted of any felony; have been convicted in the past 5 years of a violent misdemeanor using a firearm; have been convicted of a domestic battery committed after 2012; be addicted to narcotics; be an illegal alien; or have been a patient in a mental health facility in the last 5 years (unless later certified as not dangerous by a physician or mental health professional).
-An applicant under 21 must also have the written consent of a parent or legal guardian, and must never have been convicted of a misdemeanor (other than a traffic offense) or adjudicated delinquent.
-Each person applying to buy a firearm, stun gun, or Taser from a licensed firearms dealer or a gun show promoter or vendor must be approved by the Department of State Police to receive the weapon.
-211 No one under 18 may buy or possess a concealable firearm (handgun).
+A person of any age must have a Firearm Owner's Identification Card to buy a firearm or ammunition.218 To obtain a "FOID" card, a person must not (among other things) have been convicted of any felony; have been convicted in the past 5 years of a violent misdemeanor using a firearm; have been convicted of a domestic battery committed after 2012; be addicted to narcotics; be an illegal alien; or have been a patient in a mental health facility in the last 5 years (unless later certified as not dangerous by a physician or mental health professional).
+An applicant under 21 must also have the written consent of a parent or legal guardian who is eligible for a FOID card, or be on active military duty, and must never have been convicted of a misdemeanor (other than a traffic offense) or adjudicated delinquent.219 Each person applying to buy a firearm from a licensed firearms dealer, or a gun show promoter or vendor, must be approved by the State Police to receive the weapon.220 No one under 18 may buy or possess a concealable firearm (handgun).221 A person must be at least 21 to be apply for a permit to carry a concealed firearm.222

 Fishing and hunting.
-Persons under 16 need not have fishing licenses to fish with "sport fishing" devices such as a pole and line. $^{213}$ Illinois residents 16 or older may buy "sport fishing" licenses at many stores for \$14.50 plus a 50¢ fee. $^{214}$ Other kinds of licenses are sold for various kinds of fishing.
+Persons under 16 need not have fishing licenses to fish with "sport fishing" devices such as a pole and line.223 Illinois residents 16 or older may buy "sport fishing" licenses at many stores for \$14.50 plus a 50¢ fee.224 Other kinds of licenses are sold for various kinds of fishing.

 A hunting license is required before starting to hunt any protected species.
-Anyone born after 1979, and not yet licensed, can get a license to hunt them only with a certificate of competency earned by completing a course on weapons and hunting safety.
-The charge for a license for an Illinois resident is \$12 plus a habitat fee of \$5.216 Persons hunting various types of animals must also buy permits or stamps for those types.
+Anyone born after 1979, and not yet licensed, can get a license to hunt only those species, with a certificate of competency earned by taking a course on weapons and hunting safety.225 The charge for a license for an Illinois resident is \$12 plus a habitat fee of \$5.226 Persons hunting various types of animals must also buy permits or stamps for those types.
 Any person may get an Apprentice Hunter License for a \$7 license fee to allow hunting while supervised for 1 year.
-A person up to age 17 with such a license may hunt while supervised by a licensed parent or grandparent; a person with such a license who is at least 18 may hunt while supervised by anyone who is licensed and at least 21.217
+A person with such a license may hunt while supervised by a licensed hunter who is 21 or older.227

-Another type of license, called a Youth Hunting License, can be issued for a \$7 fee to a person up to age 16.
-It authorizes hunting only while under the close supervision of a parent, grandparent, or guardian who is at least 21 and has an Illinois hunting license.
+Another type of license, called a Youth Hunting and Trapping License, can be issued for a \$7 fee to a person up to age 18.
+It authorizes hunting and/or trapping under the close supervision of an adult who is at least 21 and has an Illinois hunting or trapping license.228

 Snowmobiles.
 No person under 10 may operate a snowmobile.
 A person who is 10 or 11 may operate one only if accompanied on it by a parent, guardian, or parental designee who is at least 18.
-With a certificate authorizing snowmobile operation from the Department of Natural Resources, an operator aged 12 to 16 need not be so accompanied, unless traveling on a public roadway.
+With a certificate from the Department of Natural Resources authorizing snowmobile operation, an operator aged 12 to 16 need not be so accompanied, unless traveling on a public roadway.229

-Information on courses and licenses to boat, fish, hunt, and operate snowmobiles is available on the Illinois Department of Natural Resources' Website (www.dnr.illinois.gov).
+Information on courses and licenses to boat, fish, hunt, and operate snow-mobiles is available on the Illinois Department of Natural Resources' website (www.dnr.illinois.gov).